Online - GIS Certificate

 For admission to the GIS Certificate, participants first apply as a non-degree seeking student and receive their USU student ID#.
-Applicants then submit the GIS Certificate Program application, as well as provide a transcript documenting the completion of a bachelor’s degree.
+After admission to USU, an applicant submits the GIS Certificate Program application, and provides a transcript documenting the completion of a bachelor’s degree.
 Students pursuing the GIS Certificate are not required to be enrolled in a graduate degree program.
 However, credits obtained from the certificate may be applied toward a graduate degree.
 Please contact Melanie Conrad if you have any questions.

 Director: Chris Luecke

 Program Administrator: Melanie Conrad

 Phone: (435) 797-3375

 To receive the Certificate, a participant must complete the following set of requirements: